Updated April 2026

 Pre-War / High Value ($80k+)

-Disclaimer: These figures are indicative estimates only.
-Actual premiums depend on the specific vehicle, its condition, agreed value, usage, and storage.
-These are not quotes.
+Disclaimer: These figures are indicative estimates only and are not quotes.
+Actual premiums depend on the specific vehicle, its condition, agreed value, usage pattern and storage.
+Always request a quote directly from the insurer for accurate pricing.

 How to Save on Classic Car Insurance

-Practical ways to reduce your classic car insurance premium.
+Practical ways to reduce your classic car insurance premium in Australia.

 1